Dear readers of ADxS.org, please forgive the disruption.

 Coordination problems (dyscoordination)

-Difficulties of force dosage
+Difficulties with force dosage